Alternative Land Access Webinar Series, Session Two

 With the cost of land rising to a level that makes farming inaccessible to those without agricultural backgrounds or generational wealth, we’ll be asking questions about decommodifying land, working cooperatively, fundraising, building community, creating legal structures, and more.
 Throughout the series, we aim to build a network of landholders, land seekers, community members, and service providers looking to reimagine existing structures and rebuild resilient agricultural communities that work for everyone.

 This second session on June 10th will be a conversation with La Finca Cooperative, a worker-owned cooperative grounded in BIPOC leadership and majority stakeholdership with a unique land access model.
-For the land access piece of their project, La Finca Cooperative is working with Land in Common, a community land trust working to restore reciprocal relationships with the land and with each other in Wabanakik/Maine.
+For the land access piece of their project, La Finca Cooperative is working with Land in Common, a community land trust working to restore reciprocal relationships with the land and with each other in Wabanaki/Maine.
 Land in Common facilitates a community financing program through owner-financing arrangements, removing banks from the transfer process.

 Farmers, land stewards, service providers, and others interested in creative solutions are invited to join!